 Restore Lost Teeth With a Dental Bridge

 When you lose teeth, it can be embarrassing.
 You may tend to shield your smile with your hand more or retreat socially because of decreased self-confidence.
-Fortunately, there are ways to repair your smile and one of those methods is a dental bridge.
+Fortunately, there are ways our Portage, MI, dentist can repair your smile and one of those methods is a dental bridge.

-Our Portage dentist, Dr. Paul, can place a dental bridge for you to close the space created by missing teeth.
+By placing the bridge, we can effectively close the space created by missing teeth.
 The result is natural-looking and permanent so you don’t have to worry about the bridge slipping while talking or eating.

 Dental Bridges Explained

 Appropriately named, aliterally “bridges the gap” left by one or more missing teeth.
 It is a fixed, or permanent, solution that replaces lost teeth and gives you a beautifully natural smile.